woohoolabs/zen/README.md

 > Note: The tests and examples won't be downloaded by default.
 You have to use `composer require woohoolabs/zen --prefer-source` or clone the repository if you need them.

-Zen requires PHP 7.1 at least.
+Zen 2.8 requires PHP 7.4 at least, but you may use Zen 2.7.2 for PHP 7.1+.

 ## Basic Usage